-[permit |deny]-destination destination-list

-permit Indicates hosts to which the proxies and applications can send requests. deny Indicates hosts to which the proxies and applications cannot send requests. destination-list Specifies single hosts, entire networks, or subnets.
+Syntax [permit deny]-destination destination-list deny Indicates hosts to which the proxies and applications cannot send requests. destination-list Specifies single hosts, entire networks, or subnets.
 Specify by IP address or hostname.
 The wildcard is valid.
 If no destination-list is specified, no destinations are valid.